Why then should witless Man so much misween,

 William Hershel reported his measurements of lunar mountains.
 He defends the value of such study by asserting that greater understanding of “the construction of the Moon” can validate important conjectures, notably, “the great probably, not to say almost absolute certainty, of her being inhabited. . . .”

 [Hershel’s comment — almost a challenge to begin using improved telescopes to seek evidence of lunar habitation — is the starting point for the anthology I’m editing.
 This book is still in the very early stages, but it will include writing from Washington Irving, Edgar Allan Poe, and others.]

 After building a series of larger and larger reflecting telescopes, siblings William and Caroline Hershel completed work on a 40-foot instrument with 48-inch mirror.
 It remained the world’s largest telescope for half a century.

-The Christian Philosopher; or, The Connection of Science and Philosophy with Religion, by Thomas Dick, is published.
+The Christian Philosopher; or, The Connection of Science and Philosophy with Religion, by Thomas Dick, was published.
 As his title suggests, Dick attempts to harmonize science and religion, and so the Moon is viewed in terms of why God put it up there.
 Dick writes:

 The lunar surface contains about 15 millions of square miles, and is therefore capable of containing a population equal to that of our globe, allowing only about 53 inhabitants to every square mile.
 That this planet is inhabited by sensitive and intelligent beings, there is every reason to conclude, from a consideration of the sublime scenery with which its surface is adorned, and of the general beneficence of the Creator, who appears to have left no large portion of his material creation without animated existences; and it is highly probable, that direct proofs of the moon’s being inhabited may hereafter be obtained, when all the varieties on her surface shall have been more minutely explored.